 Some benefits under the Plan are self-funded, and some are fully-insured.
 See Section 14 for a description of the benefit programs and whether they are self-funded or fully-insured.
-Any health FSA and DCAP programs that are described in Appendix C are self-funded by the Company.

 For benefit programs which are fully-insured, benefits are insured under a group contract entered into between the Company and insurance companies or HMO.